wazuh/wazuh-documentation/source/deployment-options/deploying-with-ansible/guide/install-wazuh-manager.rst

 2 - Preparing to run the playbook
 ---------------------------------

 We can create a similar YAML file or modify the one we already have to adapt it to our configuration.
-We will use the IP address of the machine where we are going to install the Wazuh manager in the hosts section and and the IP address of the machine where we installed the Wazuh indexer service to the ``filebeat_output_indexer_hosts`` field.
+In this case, we are going to modify the wazuh-manager-oss.yml file and include the IP address of the machine where we are going to install the Wazuh manager in the hosts section and the IP address of the machine where we installed the Wazuh indexer service to the ``filebeat_output_indexer_hosts`` field.

 Our resulting file is:

 .. code-block:: yaml

 	---
-	- hosts: all-in-one
+	- hosts: all_in_one
 	  roles:
 	    - role: ../roles/wazuh/ansible-wazuh-manager
 	    - role: ../roles/wazuh/ansible-filebeat-oss
 	      filebeat_node_name: node-1
 	      filebeat_output_indexer_hosts:
-	      - "192.168.33.31:9200"
+	      - "127.0.0.1:9200"

 3 - Running the playbook
 ------------------------